This article is mainly a bunch of notes from an SEO video I’ve watched.

 Quora: a good place to get ideas about a specific topic

 Google suggestions: type in the Google search bar and see what google suggests

 Wikipedia: identify a list of keywords in the meta description of Wikipedia itself and in the articles.

 Reddit: use the Keyworddit tool

-To high rank, make a list of keywords for each theme of each page of your website, and cluster them on each page.
+To rank high, make a list of keywords for each theme of each page of your website, and cluster them on each page.
 So after a keyword search, group them into core topics.

 Overall, stay up to date on industry news; brainstorm your ideas and identify a list of keywords to your business; determine the keywords that your competitors are already ranking for.